TheBlueDotGame/The-Accountant/README.md

 👀 The Zen of Computantis:
  - Simple is better than complex.
- - Simplicity is prerequisite for reliability.
+ - Simplicity is a prerequisite for reliability.
  - Controlling complexity is the essence of computer programming.
  - Explicit is better than implicit.
  - Errors should never pass silently.